 3. Is there currently an outbreak in my area?
 Is there an outbreak in the area I’m traveling to?

 - If you live in a CDC-designated COVID-19 “hot spot”, you will need to check local health and safety advisories before arranging travel.
 You should also check in with whomever you’re visiting to make sure they’re comfortable hosting you if you’re coming from a place with a high number of COVID-19 cases.
 Similarly, if you’re planning to visit loved ones in a hot spot, you will need to assess the situation and determine if it’s safe to travel to that location.

-- Many states in the U.S. have strict quarantine policies in place for those visiting or returning from out-of-state.
-Be sure to research and follow these policies before and after your trip, as failing to do so may not only result in a fine but can also endanger others in your communities.
-Details on New York State’s COVID-19 travel advisory can be found here.
+- Many states in the U.S. have quarantine policies in place for those visiting or returning from out-of-state.
+Be sure to research and follow these policies before and after your trip, as failing to do so may not only delay or prevent your travels, but can also endanger others in your communities.
+The CDC's international and domestic travel requirements can be found here.